chromice/ae/README.md

 > There are two other methods you can override: `\ae\db\Table::accessor()` to return an array of primary keys; `\ae\db\Table::columns()` to return an array of data columns.

-We could start spawning new books using `Novels::create()` method, like we did with authors, but instead we will incapsulate this functionality into `Authors::add_novel()` method:
+We can start spawning new books using `Novels::create()` method, like we did with authors, but instead we will incapsulate this functionality into `Authors::add_novel()` method:

 ```php